molecularsets/moses/moses/latentgan/README.md

 ==========
 Currently, the Deep-Drug-Coder [4] and its dependency package molvecgen [5] are not available in pypi, these have to be installed from there respective repositories (links provided below).

+The pretrained models of the LatentGAN are currently not shared in this repository due to file size constraints.
+These will be added in the near future.

 ## References